rfsaldanha/nseq/README.md

 ## Example

-On this vector, how many sequences have at least 3 consecutive observations with value equal or greater than 5?
+On this vector, how many sequences of values present at least 3 consecutive observations with values equal or greater than 5?

 ``` r
 library(nseq)